-Services that are covered for you What you must pay when you get these services in-network and out-of-network Your provider may need to obtain prior authorization Depression Screening We cover one screening for depression per year.
+Services that are covered for you What you must pay when you get these services in-network and out-of-network Routine dental services In general, preventive dental services (such as cleaning, routine dental exams, and dental x-rays) are not covered by Original Medicare.
+Please turn to Chapter 4 Section 4 Routine dental services of this chapter for more detailed information about this preventive dental services benefit.
+Preventive and comprehensive dental services, with \$100 yearly deductible and \$1,500 annual plan year maximum.
+Your provider may be required to obtain prior authorization for some comprehensive dental services.
+Preventive dental services do not require authorization.
+Depression screening We cover one screening for depression per year.
 The screening must be done in a primary care setting that can provide follow-up treatment and/or referrals.
 There is no coinsurance, copayment, or deductible for an annual depression screening visit.
-Diabetes Screening We cover this screening (includes fasting glucose tests) if you have any of the following risk factors: high blood pressure (hypertension), history of abnormal cholesterol and triglyceride levels (dyslipidemia), obesity, or a history of high blood sugar (glucose).
+Diabetes screening We cover this screening (includes fasting glucose tests) if you have any of the following risk factors: high blood pressure (hypertension), history of abnormal cholesterol and triglyceride levels (dyslipidemia), obesity, or a history of high blood sugar (glucose).
 Tests may also be covered if you meet other requirements, like being overweight and having a family history of diabetes.
 Based on the results of these tests, you may be eligible for up to two diabetes screenings every plan year.
 There is no coinsurance, copayment, or deductible for the Medicare-covered diabetes screening tests.
-Diabetes self-management training, diabetic services and supplies For all people who have diabetes (insulin and non-insulin For all people who have diabetes (insulin and non-insulin users).
-Covered services include: □ Supplies to monitor your blood glucose: Blood glucose monitor, blood glucose test strips, lancet devices and lancets, and glucose-control solutions for checking the accuracy of test strips and monitors.
-UnitedHealthcare® Group Medicare Advantage (PPO) covers any blood glucose monitors and test strips specified \$0 copayment for each Medicare-covered diabetes monitoring supply.
-We only cover Accu-Chek® and OneTouch® brands. within this list.
-We will generally not cover alternate brands 22.333 2.3.133.
+Diabetes self-management training, diabetic services and supplies

+Services that are covered for you What you must pay when you get these services in-network and out-of-network For all people who have diabetes (insulin and non-insulin users).
+Covered services include:

+Supplies to monitor your blood glucose: blood glucose monitor, blood glucose test strips, lancet devices and lancets, and glucose-control solutions for checking the accuracy of test strips and monitors.